Corfu: Name

 The Greek name, Kerkyra or Korkyra, is related to two powerful water deities: Poseidon, god of the sea, and Asopos, an important Greek mainland river.
 According to myth, Poseidon fell in love with the beautiful nymph Korkyra, daughter of Asopos and river nymph Metope, and abducted her.
 Poseidon brought Korkyra to the hitherto unnamed island and, in marital bliss, offered her name to the place: Korkyra, which gradually evolved to Kerkyra (Doric).
-They had a child they called Phaiax, after whom the inhabitants of the island were named Phaiakes, in Latin Phaeaciani.
-Corfu's nickname is the island of the Phaeacians.
+They had a child, Phaiax, after whom the inhabitants of the island were named Phaiakes (in Latin, Phaeaciani).
+Corfu is known as the island of the Phaeacians.

-The name Corfù, an Italian version of the Byzantine Κορυφώ (Koryphō), meaning "city of the peaks", derives from the Byzantine Greek Κορυφαί (Koryphai) (crests or peaks), denoting the two peaks of Palaio Frourio.
+The name Corfù is a Venetian and Italian version of the Byzantine Κορυφώ (Koryphō), meaning "city of the peaks".
+It derives from the Byzantine Greek Κορυφαί (Koryphai) (crests or peaks), denoting the two peaks of Palaio Frourio.

 Geography

+Corfu is located in the northwestern corner of Greece.
 The northeastern edge of Corfu lies off the coast of Sarandë, Albania, separated by straits varying in width from 3 to 23 km.
 The southeast side of the island lies off the coast of Thesprotia, Greece.
 Its shape resembles a sickle (drepanē, δρεπάνι), to which it was compared by the ancients: the concave side, with the city and harbour of Corfu in the centre, lies toward the Albanian coast.
 With the island's area estimated at 592.9 km2, it runs approximately 64 km long, with greatest breadth at around 32 km.

 Two high and well-defined ranges divide the island into three districts, of which the northern is mountainous, the central undulating, and the southern low-lying.
 The more important of the two ranges, that of Pantokrator (Παντοκράτωρ – the Almighty) stretches east and west from Cape Falacro to Cape Psaromita, and attains its greatest elevation in the summit of the same name.

-The second range culminates in the mountain of Santi Jeca, or Santa Decca, as it is called by misinterpretation of the Greek designation Άγιοι Δέκα (Hagioi Deka), or the Ten Saints.
+The second range culminates in the mountain of Santi Jeca, or Santa Decca, as it is known having been latinised from the Greek name Άγιοι Δέκα (Hagioi Deka), or the Ten Saints.
 The whole island, composed as it is of various limestone formations, presents great diversity of surface.
 Beaches are found in Agios Gordis, the Korission Lagoon, Agios Georgios, Marathia, Kassiopi, Sidari, Palaiokastritsa and many others.
 Corfu is located near the Kefalonia geological fault formation; earthquakes have occurred.

 Corfu's coastline spans 217 km including capes; its highest point is Mount Pantokrator (906 m); and the second Stravoskiadi, at 849 m.
 The full extent of capes and promontories take in Agia Aikaterini, Drastis to the north, Lefkimmi and Asprokavos to the southeast, and Megachoro to the south.
 Two islands are also to be found at a middle point of Gouvia and Corfu Bay, which extends across much of the eastern shore of the island; are known as Lazareto and Ptychia (or Vido).